Zeta Functions and the (Linear) Logic of Markov Processes: A sub-Markov processes cocycle

 We will now define the two key ingredients of the model: the execution and the zeta function.
-We then proceed to prove the cocycle property which will ensure the construction of linear logic types.
+We will then proceed to prove the cocycle property which will ensure the realisability model obtained captures the linear logic discipline.